raspberrypilearning/pixel-pet/worksheet.md

 	walking()
 	```

-	The first line will get current movement readings from the sense hat on it's x, y and z coordinates.
-As your Raspberry Pi is most likely sat still on a desk, those readings will have a very low value.
+	The first line will get current movement readings from the sense hat on its x, y, and z coordinates.
+As your Raspberry Pi is presumably sitting still on a desk, those readings will have a very low value.

 	Then a `while` loop is introduced to continually check the accelerometer values to see if they have changed to above or equal to the value `2`.
 You can help the sense hat have an accelerometer reading of above the value `2` by shaking it!